haoyangxie/INDE-577/Supervised_Learning/Ensemble_methods/README.md

 ![image](https://obohe.com/i/2021/12/13/8wnhgr.jpg)

 ## Dataset
 The dataset called Titanic is from [kaggle](https://www.kaggle.com/c/titanic/data).
 The data has been split into two groups: training set (train.csv), test set (test.csv).
+The dataset contains few columns such as, whether passengers can survive, ticket class, sex, age in years, ticket number, passenger fare, cabin number.
 Dataset also includes gender_submission.csv, a set of predictions that assume all and only female passengers survive.

 ## Software Requirements